NYC --:--

 What it is: Complete integration of sales and marketing functions rather than treating them as separate departments.

 Why it works: At Series A scale, artificial boundaries between sales and marketing create inefficiencies you can't afford.
-Fusion creates better customer experiences and faster feedback loops.

 Strategy 8: Competitive Intelligence Operations